Javisty/spectral_unmixing/README.md

 Every `import` statement in the ___init.py___ files of the InfraRender folder should be relative (e.g. `from analysis_by_synthesis import ...` -> `from .analysis_by_synthesis import ...`).

 `pytest` is the utility chosen to test the integrity of the package.
-You can run it by starting `pytest` from the root directory of the project.
+You can run it with `python -m pytest tests/` from the root directory of the project.

 ## Code structure